Rerago/LoLWideScreenFix/README.md

 I love LoL your game (despite the fact that I'm pretty bad at it).
 I have recently joined the [r/ultrawidemasterrace/](https://www.reddit.com/r/ultrawidemasterrace/).
 We are roughly 12% of all players according to the [Steam Hardware Software Survey](https://store.steampowered.com/hwsurvey/Steam-Hardware-Software-Survey-Welcome-to-Steam).
 So a lot to consider.

 League of Legends supports resolutions very well for which I wanted to say thanks.
 However, some UI elements are aligned left and right on the edge.
 It would be wonderful if a support for a centrallized UI could be built directly into League of Legends.

+# FAQ
+**Where can I download LoLWideScreenFix?**
+Click the [Releases](https://github.com/Rerago/LoLWideScreenFix/releases) tab at the top to download the latest version.

+**Is this approved by Riot?**
+No it isn't.
+I think the whole thing is on the same level as custom skins.
+Therefore the risk of using them is on the same level.